awasadasath/fraud-detection-project/README.md

 ## 📊 Model Performance & Results

-The model was trained and tested on the full dataset (**6,362,620 rows**).
-The results demonstrate a highly effective balance between catching fraud and protecting good users.
+The model results below are based on a run with the full dataset (6,362,620 rows).
+(Note: The provided notebook code includes a 10% sampling step to allow for faster execution in limited demo environments.)

 ### 🎯 Key Metrics (Fraud Class Focus)